folio-org/folio-org.github.io/guides/regular-releases.md

 The main set of FOLIO modules are coordinated to form a regular release.
 At this stage it happens on a quarterly basis.
-The approximates dates and descriptive names (e.g. aster, bellis, clover) for upcoming releases are listed at [FOLIO Development Timeline Dates](https://wiki.folio.org/display/RPT/FOLIO+Development+Timeline+Dates).
+The approximates dates and descriptive names (e.g. bellis, clover, daisy) for upcoming releases are listed at [FOLIO Development Timeline Dates](https://wiki.folio.org/display/RPT/FOLIO+Development+Timeline+Dates).

 The preparation for each release has a dedicated Slack [channel](/guidelines/which-forum/#slack) (`#releases`).
 There are various planning documents pinned there.